 Medical College of Wisconsin/Froedtert Hospital - Milwaukee

 The Memory Clinics & Research Center at the Froedtert and Medical College of Wisconsin is always involved in research projects on Alzheimer’s disease, memory loss, depression, and normal aging.
 You, a relative, or a friend may be able to help!

 Investigational Drug Studies - We are actively involved in several investigational drug studies.
 Clinical evaluations, tests, and medication are provided during the study.
 Participants generally must have a diagnosis of probable Alzheimer’s disease or mild cognitive impairment, be in reasonably good health, and be able to make regular visits to the clinic over a several-month period.
 At various times, normal healthy volunteers are also needed participate in these studies.
-For more information, please call Stephanie Rozman or Jean Ravanelli-Meyer, R.N., at 414.805.5224.
+For more information, please contact Barbara Blaney at 414.805.8328 or BBLANEY@mcw.edu.

 IPC Research – WaukeshaIPC Research is the Clinical Trials Program at Independent Psychiatric Consultants, S.C., under the medical direction of Cary J. Kohlenberg, M.D.
 A variety of Alzheimer's Disease Drug Studies (focusing on cognition, functional decline, and behavioral symptoms) are open for recruitment.
 Currently IPC Research is conducting three trials for individuals that have a diagnosis of probable Alzheimer's disease.
 A clinical trial is a quality, confidential, no-cost health care option.
 Clinical trials must adhere to strict protocols, and all trials are monitored for good clinical practice under the code of federal regulations.
 Along with structured and consistent treatment, additional benefits at no cost to the participant include:

 - Physical examinations